 All about childhood heart defects, and how they affect people into adulthood

-When someone has congenital heart disease, it means they were born with a defect in their heart.
+When someone has congenital heart disease, or CHD, it means they were born with a defect in their heart.
 About one in 100 Americans is born with a heart defect.

 Many years ago, it was common for babies with congenital heart defects to not survive into adulthood.
 But thanks to advances in technology and treatment, many who are born with heart defects can now expect to live normal adult lives.

 Even so, the idea of a congenital heart defect can still sound scary.
-Here are four things you may not know about CHD that can help bust some common myths.
+Here are three things you may not know about CHD that can help bust some common myths.

 1. Not all congenital heart defects are the same.

 There are at least 18 different types of congenital heart defects.
 When a heart is functioning correctly, it pumps blood to the lungs for oxygen, back to the heart, and then into the body for oxygen.
 Most commonly, congenital heart defects result in an abnormal blood flow, which may or may not affect a person’s entire circulatory system.

 Examples of common heart defects include aortic valve stenosis, in which a valve from the heart to the body doesn’t properly open and close, and an atrial septal defect, in which a hole in the wall separates the heart’s top two chambers.
 A pulmonary valve stenosis occurs when a heart valve is thickened and does not fully open, and a single ventricle defect is when one of the heart’s lower chambers is small, underdeveloped, or missing completely.